szabgab/rust.code-maven.com/pages/create-image-and-draw-lines.md

 ---
-title: Crate and image and draw a line in Rust
+title: Create and image and draw a line in Rust
 timestamp: 2023-10-01T19:30:01
 description:
 tags: